marwenbelkaid/basic-ql-model-fitting/README.md

 Two .sh shell scripts are provided to launch the model fitting procedures.

+#### Toy example:
+The task that the QL algorithm has to solve here is a 3-armed bandit.
+For simplicity, 2 targets (or arms) have a 100% reward probability, and the has 0% probability.
+The measures we want to fit in the data are the success rate (i.e. % of rewards) and the U-turn rate (i.e. % of choosing the same target as at time t-2 when at time t).

 ## Workflow
 1. Load data from file named data.txt (here two-dimensional)
 2. Specify parameter ranges (discrete values for grid search, probability distributions for random search) and number of samples if random search